 About Platform Galeri

-Located in the basement of Betws-y-Coed Railway Station, the gallery houses the work of owner Jacha Potgieter.
+Located in the basement of Betws-y-Coed Railway Station, the gallery houses the work of owner and award winning photographer Jacha Potgieter.
 Predominately the gallery showcases Jacha’s environmental art, spreading a strong conservation message.
 However as with many underground spaces, the Platform Galeri carries an element of the unexpected.

 Opening Days and Times